directus/directus/docs/cloud/accounts.md

 1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 2. Toggle <span mi icon prmry>edit</span> to allow edits.
-3. Make your changes as desired.
+3. Change your name and email as desired.
 4. Click the **"Save"** button.

 ## Reset Password